Hair cutting gesture in solidarity Iranian women

-epa10219887 People take photos of a pile of hair cut by Iranian women during a protest following the death of Iranian Mahsa Amini, in Istanbul, Turkey, 02 October 2022.
-Amini, a 22-year-old Iranian woman, was arrested in Tehran on 13 September by the police unit responsible for enforcing Iran's strict dress code for women.
-She fell into a coma while in police custody and was declared dead on 16 September.
-EPA/SEDAT SUNA Source: AAP / SEDAT SUNA/EPA
+People take photos of a pile of hair cut by Iranian women during a protest following the death of Iranian Mahsa Amini.
+Source: EPA / AAP

 By Claire Slattery